prasy-loyola/programming-problems/level1/printing-tasks.md

 The output.txt file has many tasks marked with #Task name.
 You can solve them one by one.

-Try to achieve the same output with minimum number of lines.
+Try to achieve the same output with minimum number of lines of code.